-Note WindowViewer must be closed.
+Note: WindowViewer must be closed.
 Otherwise, the Pen boxes cannot be selected.

 You can select tags from remote history providers, if the providers are configured.
-For information about setting up a remote history provider, see Chapter 2, Distributing Applications, in the InTouch® HMI Application Management and Extension Guide.
+For information about setting up a remote history provider, see Distributing Applications in the InTouch® HMI Application Management and Extension Guide.

-Note You can also configure an Wonderware Historian history provider to visualize historical trend data.
-For more versatility and other charting options, use the ActiveFactory trend tools to create trends with InTouch historical data saved to an Wonderware Historian database.
+Note: You can also configure a IndustrialSQL Server history provider to visualize historical trend data.
+For more versatility and other charting options, use the ActiveFactory trend tools to create trends with InTouch historical data saved to a IndustrialSQL Server database.